Best Christmas Books for Adults (2026) - Festive Fiction & Nonfiction

 Who could it be from?
 The children must have been very excited as they opened it.
 Inside, they would find a handwritten letter from Father Christmas.

-The letters were also beautifully illustrated and must have taken its true author, Tolkien, a long time to complete.
+The letters were also beautifully illustrated and must have taken their true author, Tolkien, a long time to complete.

 The letters told wonderful stories about Father Christmas's life and adventures in the North Pole.